MrKaehms/FXdemo/README.md

 This Repository contains a few sample JavaFX programs.
-In order to create your own JavaFX programs using these examples, you will need to create a Java Project <Using Maven - See the screenshots of installed Java and JavaFX extensions>
+In order to create your own JavaFX programs using these examples, you will need to create a Java Project <Using Maven - See the screenshots of installed Java and JavaFX extensions along with steps to create a Maven JavaFX project in the screenshots folder>

 Maven is one of the build extensions that you will need to install if it isn't already.